aws-samples/aws-big-data-blog/aws-blog-event-driven-batch-analytics/README.md

 * The “Input Validation/ Conversion “ layer eliminates any bad data in the input files and converts  the tab delimited .tdf files to .csv files.

-* The “State Management Store” is modelled to be able to store ingested file status (INGESTEDFILESTATUS) and also the job configurations (AGGRJOBCONFIGURATION) with preconditions  such as waiting until all the fixed number of vendor files are received for a province and verifying that the item master data is posted.
+* The “State Management Store” is modeled to be able to store ingested file status (INGESTEDFILESTATUS) and also the job configurations (AGGRJOBCONFIGURATION) with preconditions  such as waiting until all the fixed number of vendor files are received for a province and verifying that the item master data is posted.

 * The “Input Tracking” layer records the last validated timestamp of the input file in the file status table (INGESTEDFILESTATUS) within the “State Management Store”.

-* The “Aggregation Job Submisssion” layer submits a job when the preconditions configured for a job in the “State Management Store” are satisfied.
+* The “Aggregation Job Submission” layer submits a job when the preconditions configured for a job in the “State Management Store” are satisfied.

 * The “Aggregation and Load layer” EMR Spark job, based on the input parameter, processes and aggregates the vendor transaction data and updates the Amazon Redshift data warehouse.